DEMCON/libstored/sphinx/doc/cpp_components.rst

 The instances of these classes are tuned at compile-time to reflect the objects in the store.
 Especially, no resources are used for (optional) fields that do not exist in the store, and all store lookups in the directory are done at compile-time.
-You need C++14 (or later), tough.
+You need C++14 (or later), though.

 Check out the ``components`` example.